 We left her jacket and meat on the floor and shuffled toward the bathroom.
 She wanted me to undress her, to clean her, to anoint her with oils I never had.
 As the tub filled with scalding water and slippery bubbles, I pushed the shirt off her shoulders.
 There was a scrape on her lower neck that had been hidden by the collar.

 “Who did this to you?”
 I asked.

 She watched me sitting on the toilet, unsnapping and opening her filthy jeans.
 “Every mark on me is yours”, she said.

 There are some mistakes that can be fixed, or at least forgiven.
 Wounds that can heal leaving nothing but a stain or a scar.
 Others though, remain open-seeping-to be carried or offered up every day, beyond lifetimes.
-I held her hand as she stepped carefully into the tub and put a towel behind her head when she lay back.
+I held her hand as she stepped carefully into the tub her spine pressing like white knuckles against her skin and put a towel behind her head when she lay back.